nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `pin 1` pins the first client on list

 ### Assigning a Client to an Event/Policy
-An existing client in your Client Book can be assigned to an Event or Policy.<br>
+An existing client in your Client list can be assigned to an Event or Policy.<br>
-To find out how to do so, you can refer to the [Adding an Event](#adding-an-event--addevent) guide to assign a Client to an Event or refer to the [Assigning a Policy to a Client](#assigning-a-policy-to-a-client-assign) guide to find out how you can assign a Client to a Policy.
+To find out how to do so, you can refer to the [Adding an Event](#adding-an-event-addevent) guide to assign a Client to an Event or refer to the [Assigning a Policy to a Client](#assigning-a-policy-to-a-client--assign) guide to find out how you can assign a Client to a Policy.

 ## Policy Features
 Store policies from a large assortment of companies, with different coverages and customisable yearly commissions!
 Assign them to a client when you secure a deal with ease.